JDS Ōshio: Design

-For electric propulsion, two Fuji Electric SG-3 traction motors (1,200 kW) and two Fuji Electric SM-3 traction motors (1,450 horsepower on water / 3,150 horsepower underwater), and 480 SCB-47W main storage batteries (120).
-Group x 4 groups) was installed.
-The SCB-47W main storage battery is a water-cooled agitated fiber-clad lead battery similar to SSK, but its life is longer and its discharge capacity is lower than before.
+For electric propulsion, two Fuji Electric SG-3 traction motors (1,200 kW) and two Fuji Electric SM-3 traction motors (1,450 horsepower on water / 3,150 horsepower underwater), and 480 SCB-47W main storage batteries (4 groups of 120 each) were installed.
+The SCB-47W main storage battery is a water-cooled agitated fiber-clad lead battery similar to earlier submarines, but its life is longer and its discharge capacity is lower than before.
+This allowed for greater underwater endurance.

-The propeller is the same 5-sho screw propeller (453 rpm) as before, but the airfoil has been improved and the material has been changed to aluminum bronze.
+The propeller is the same 5-blade screw propeller (453 rpm) as used on preceding classes, but the shaping has been improved and the material changed to an aluminum-bronze alloy.